Wahya Cirlce

 IFA

-To look at practices that predate those two, we will look at Ifa in Yoruba culture.
+To look at practices that pre-date those two “big book” Paths, we will look at Ifa in Yoruba culture.
 It is considered to be very Earth oriented in its approaches.
 Ifa has more connection with the divine cosmic energy for such practices as Divination and Yoruba’s “folk magick” - Earth energy - with major herbal components.
-It is the opinion of many Practitionersthat Yoruba Folk Magick is the more predominant in that land but its culture is in jeopardy as “those of faith” have mixed up “dogma” with “culture”.
-Using the plants that Mother Earth gave us is not “pagan”, it is HUMAN.
-The words and their meanings have been basterdized by those dogmas that are in control, Evangelical and Pentecostal to be exact.
+It is the opinion of many Practitionerst hat Yoruba Folk Magick is the more predominant in that land but its culture is in jeopardy as “those of faith” have mixed up “dogma” with “culture”.
+Using the Plant Allies that Mother Earth gave us is not “pagan”, it is HUMAN.
+The words and their meanings have been bastardized by those dogmas that we, The People of Earth, are attempting to remove from control, Evangelical and Pentecostal to be exact.
 But, you decide.

 The following link is a presentation by Cambridge Unitversity on Yoruban Prehistory to Present studies.
 The research for this book was completed by Dr. Aribidesi Usman of Arizona State University African Studies and Dr. Toyin Falola of University of Texas African Studies.
 The presentation is a breakdown by Toyin.

-Watching this video will take an hour of your time and it is well worth the knowledge you will gain.
+Watching this video will take an hour of your time and it is well worth the Knowledge you will gain.
 It has purpose in dispelling the corrupted information passed around in the “pagan” community seeded and perpetuated with its falsities by Wiccan, Christian and Islamic sources.
-We do hope you are able to take some time with this video.
+We do hope you are able to take some time with this video and garner a pearl of wisdom or two.

-However, we cannot fault others for that misinformation.
-We must “rise above” and educate and inform ourselves so that we only deal in truths and not hearsay as Practitioners of Arcane Arts.
+PLEASE NOTE: We recognize that we cannot fault everyone for that misinformation as it was taken from another culture and not allowed to freely flow from that culture and flourish for those who chose and choose to walk its Path.
+We do understand that we must “rise above”, seek true to source educate and inform ourselves so that we only deal in truths and not hearsay as Practitioners of the Arcane Arts.

-In the video, the beginning 20 minutes are a great breakdown of the book for study of the differences between Yoruba culture and Yoruba practice in magick.
+In the video, the beginning 20 minutes are a great breakdown of the book for study of the differences between Yoruba culture and Yoruba practice in Medicine and Magick.
 You are not asked to go and purchase or read this book, only try to listen to Dr. Falola’s presentation.
 He is of Nigerian descent and of the source.
-It may be a difficult listen for some of you but who better to hear the truth from?
+It may be a difficult listen for some from other cultures but who better to hear the truth from?
 The source.
-Lastly, there are no less than two specific pearls of wisdom, or magickal morsels, in this presentation for you.
-We do not purport any particular Path, but the knowledge of this one will help you study others as you will learn their “root” or parallels, current science points to all human life beginning in Africa.
+Lastly, there are no less than two specific pearls of wisdom, or magickal morsels, in this presentation.
+We do not purport any particular Path, but the knowledge of this one will help you study others as you will learn their “root” or parallels, current science points to all human life beginning in Alkebulan.

 VIDEO: THE YORUBA: From Prehistory to the Present